UCDglobalchange/FARM/README.md

 Visit the Environments page for much more information on getting started with software and the modules command on the cluster.

 If you can't find a piece of software on the cluster, you can request an installation for cluster-wide use.
 Contact the [helpdesk](farm-hpc@ucdavis.edu) with the name of the cluster, your username, the name of the software, and a link to the software's website, documentation, or installation directions, if applicable.

-## The /scratch/ Directory and Disk I/O

-Disk I/O (input/output) happens when reading to or from a file on the hard drive.
-Please avoid heavy I/O in your home directory, as this degrades file server performance for everyone.
-If you know that your software is I/O intensive, such as software that rapidly reads/writes to many files, performs many small reads/writes, and so on, you may want to copy your data out of your home directory and onto the compute node as a part of your batch job, or the network file system (NFS) can bottleneck, slowing down both your job and others, as well.

-To prevent NFS bottlenecking, Farm supports the use of the `/scratch/` directory on the compute nodes when you have I/O-intensive code that needs temporary file space.
-Each compute node has its own independent scratch directory of about 1TB.

-Please create a unique directory for each job when you use scratch space, such as `/scratch/your-username/job-id/`, to avoid collisions with other users or yourself.
-For example, in your sbatch script, you can use `/scratch/$USER/$SLURM_JOBID` or `/scratch/$USER/$SLURM_JOBID/$SLURM_ARRAY_TASK_ID` (for array jobs).

-When your job is finished, copy any results/output that you wrote to your `/scratch` subdirectory (if any) and remove ALL of your files from your `/scratch` location.

-Note that `/scratch/` is a shared space between everyone who runs jobs on a node, and is a limited resource.
-It is your responsibility to clean up your scratch space when your job is done or the space will fill up and be unusable by anyone.

-`/scratch/` is local to each node, and is not shared between nodes and the login node so you will need to perform setup and cleanup tasks at the start and end of every job run.
-If you do not cleanup at the end of every run you will leave remnants behind that will eventually fill the shared space.

-The `/scratch/` directory is subject to frequent purges, so do not attempt to store anything there longer than it takes your job to run.

-If you would like to purchase additional scratch space for yourself or your lab group, contact the helpdesk for more information.

 ## Using the Batch Queue SLURM